rjunw/bm-surv/README.md

 ## Ryan Wang
 ### An analysis of pediatric bone marrow transplants, from a classification and survival perspective.

-Project writeup can be found in `report.pdf`.
+Project writeup can be found in `proj/report.pdf`.

-The project writeup R markdown can be found in `report.Rmd`.
+The project writeup R markdown can be found in `proj/report.Rmd`.

-Project code can be found in `bone_marrow.ipynb`.
+Project code can be found in `proj/bone_marrow.ipynb`.

-Cleaned data can be found in `bone-marrow.csv`.
+Cleaned data can be found in `proj/bone-marrow.csv`.